jaco4873/cds-language-analytics-2025/assignments/assignment_3/README.md

 1. **Top-k Sampling**
    - Restricts to k most likely tokens
    - Example: `--top-k 25`
+   - Cannot be used with top-p sampling

 2. **Nucleus (Top-p) Sampling**
    - Dynamically selects vocabulary
    - Better for maintaining coherence
    - Example: `--top-p 0.9`
+   - Cannot be used with top-k sampling

+Note: Top-k and nucleus (top-p) sampling are mutually exclusive.
+The model will raise an error if both are specified.

 ## 🔍 Debugging & Error Handling